 - When you are satisfied with your title, optional parameters, and task schedule, click Create Task.

-The task is active and executes the notebook according to the schedule you've set.
+The task is active and runs the notebook according to the schedule you've set.

 If you want to have multiple schedules, perhaps with different parameters inserted, you can create more tasks for the notebook using the same workflow.